gherrador/Japoneando/README.md

 + There are public routes:
   - Main
-  - Categories by category ID (Ornament, Kitchen Supplies, Meals, Drinks, Sweets)
+  - Categories by category ID (Ornament, Kitchen utensils, Food, Drinks, Desserts)
   - Login and user registration
   - Product detail for your Id
   - Cart